technofocus-pte/bldextwithcpltstprv/Lab Guides/Lab 06/Lab06.md

     :::danger

     **Important:** This step may take around 10 minutes.
-If it is taking too long, close it, select Copilot Studio or Power Virtual Agents from Apps in the left pane and redo step 1.
+If it is taking too long, close it, select Copilot Studio or Power Virtual Agents from Apps in the left pane and redo step 7 of Exercise 1.

     :::